Aishanipach/Interview-Checkpoints/BasicsChecklist/dbms.md

     - It generates output without wasting space & data access is restricted so it adds to data integrity
     - It becomes irrelevant if the table related to it is dropped & it takes up much more space to create view for large db

+- In fact, the ANSI / ISO SQL standard defines four levels of transaction isolation: Read Uncommitted, Read Committed, Repeatable Read and Serializable.
+SERIALIZABLE isolation guarantees that even though transactions may execute in parallel, the result is the same as if they had executed one at a time, without any concurrency.
+This ensures data correctness by preventing all "anomalies" allowed by weaker isolation levels.

 ## SQL QUERIES

 - UNION: Combines the result of two or more SELECT queries with distinct values